How to Go to Pulau Tioman Island from Singapore to Mersing

 You can also book a private charter from Johor at your designated pick up location and have him send you to Mersing.
 Alternatively, for people arriving at Senai Airport in Johor, you can also book a private car to bring you to Mersing.

 Booking a coach ticket online from Singapore to Mersing from 4 departure points – Golden Mile, Singapore Flyer, The Plaza and Boon Lay.
-The price ranges from SGD 21 to 35 (RM 67 to 113) for a single trip and available in different timings.
+The price ranges from SGD 21 to 35 (RM 67 to 113) for a single trip and is available at different timings.

 Assuming you choose to take the earliest coach departing at 6.30 am from Golden Mile Complex shown from the image above, it will first go to Singapore Flyer, then to Boon Lay pick-up point.
 It will arrive at Mersing between 11.00 am to 12 pm.